synapse2001/sailor/README.md

   <img src="src/assets/images/sailor.png" alt="Sailor Logo" width="100" height="100">
 </div>

 Sailor is a **React** and **Firebase-based** application designed to streamline your e-commerce sales portal.
-Its a friction less gateway to online sales/Inventory Managemt and more.
+Its a friction less gateway to online sales/Inventory Management and more.
 This guide covers the steps to set up, configure Firebase, build, deploy via Vercel, and create environment variables for a smooth start.

 ---